Current State of Things (2024 Edition)

 Fortunately for them, that's not how it went down.
 The Bucs did win the game, and in turn the division, which set up a first round match up at home against Philadelphia, a team that was on a downward spiral.
 Tampa was able to take advantage of the floundering Eagles and roll to a 32-9 victory in the Wild Card round.
 This set up a round 2 match up in Detroit, who had just won its first playoff game since the early 90's.
 It was a back and forth game, but ultimately the Lions kept their special season going and sent the Bucs packing.

 The Super Bowl would have been unrealistic, but the Bucs ultimately proved this was not a team living in Tom Brady's shadow, and that even without him they would remain a relevant contender.
-Much doubt was cast on them entering the season, and they overachieved and proved many had judged them wrongly.
+Much doubt was cast on them entering the season, and they overachieved and proved that many had judged them wrongly.

 Recapping Free Agency and the Draft

 Tampa entered Free Agency in March with the goal of keeping the band together as Mayfield, Mike Evans, and Antoine Winfield were all free agents who would be coveted by other teams and demand big salaries.
-Mayfield had proven to be a serviceable QB worthy of making much more than he did last season and a longer commitment , Winfield was arguably the best Safety in football and only 25 years old, and even at his older age Evans was still producing and the organization still had the goal of having his career end where it began on the Gulf Coast as a Buc for life.
+Mayfield had proven to be a serviceable QB worthy of making much more than he did last season and a longer commitment, Winfield was arguably the best Safety in football and only 25 years old, and even at his older age Evans was still producing and the organization still had the goal of having his career end where it began on the Gulf Coast as a Buc for life.
 In the end, all 3 were retained.
 Mayfield was inked to a 3 year deal worth up to $115 million, Evans signed on for 2 more years for $52 million, and Winfield was rewarded with a 4 year $82 million contract.
-Additionally the Bucs kept defensive captain and 12 year veteran Levonte David on a 1 year $9 million deal.
+Additionally the Bucs kept defensive captain and 12 year veteran Lavonte David on a 1 year $9 million deal.
 Like Evans, David has spent his entire career with Tampa and the Bucs wish to keep it that way.
 Tampa also retained kicker Chase McLaughlin, who also was on a 1 year prove-it deal last season and went 29/31 on field goal attempts and did not miss an extra point.
 Finally, with the little money that remained, the Bucs brought back an old friend, Jordan Whitehead, a Safety who played for the Bucs from 2018-2021 before spending two seasons with the Jets.

 Then in April the draft had arrived, and the Bucs owned the 26th overall pick.
 Tampa used the selection on Graham Barton, an interior offensive lineman with high upside.
 Barton should help Tampa shore up an o-line that struggled in run blocking and provide Mayfield with some additional pass protection.
 Tampa's next pick was at 57 where they selected Chris Braswell, an athletic linebacker from Alabama who should help with the pass-rush and pressuring opposing QB's.
 The Bucs then had two 3rd round picks (their own, and the one they acquired from Detroit for the Davis trade), which were used on Tykee Smith, a defensive back from Georgia, and Jalen McMillan, a Wide Receiver from Washington.
 Smith helps address the need in the secondary from trading away Davis while McMillan provides depth to a receiver group looking for a true third option behind Evans and Chris Godwin, and may have a chance to grow into a larger role down the road as those two age.
 Tampa had 3 picks on the 3rd and final day which were used on a running back, guard, and then tight end.